The Classic Car Concert Series featuring Whoa, Man! planned for Thursday evening at the museum has been canceled due to inclement weather.

 Auburn Automobile Company sold to Chicago Investors

 The Auburn Automobile Company was sold to a group of Chicago investors, including William Wrigley, Jr. The new ownership group oversees the manufacture of a new model called the Beauty-Six, which was designed by the Eckhart family prior to selling the company.

 First Passenger Car: Duesenberg Model A

-Duesenberg Automobile and Motors Company debuted its first passenger car, the Duesenberg Model A.
+Duesenberg Automobile and Motors Company moved to Indianapolis, Indiana and debuted its first passenger car, the Duesenberg Model A.

 Driver Jimmy Murphy and Mechanic Ernie Olsen Win the French Grand Prix